MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-grouppolicy.md

 > This policy setting doesn't affect administrators.
 If you enable or disable this policy setting, by default administrators can view RSoP data.

 > [!NOTE]
 > To view RSoP data on a client computer, use the RSoP snap-in for the Microsoft Management Console.
-You can launch the RSoP snap-in from the command line by typing RSOP.msc
+You can launch the RSoP snap-in from the command line by typing RSOP.msc.

 > [!NOTE]
 > This policy setting exists as both a User Configuration and Computer Configuration setting.